 Pundits seem befuddled by the rise of Donald Trump, who defies current political norms and whose followers seem unswayed by traditional policy arguments.
 Weber’s concept of charismatic leadership offers some insights.
 Charisma is founded on perceptions.
 It tends to arise in crisis situations.
 And no one knows better than Trump that the perception of crisis can be created by imaginative manipulation of the media.

 The deep roots of secularism in Western culture might provide comfort to those who worry about the dangers lurking in the present overheated political climate.
 Though it is regularly decried in right-wing rhetoric, secularisation made our culture less dogmatic and more humane.
 The rise of how-to thinking also enabled much of the modern, productivity-focused technological economy, which almost nobody wants to endanger.
-A healthy dose of secularism and its companions, skepticism and disenchanted reason, might be exactly what is needed to tame the out-of-control passions of the day.Make a donation
+A healthy dose of secularism and its companions, skepticism and disenchanted reason, might be exactly what is needed to tame the out-of-control passions of the day.Support Aeon: make a one-off donation